A Team of Supportive Coaches Trusted by Athletes

 Crossfit L2 Coach – Bio Crossfit – Head Coach

 Be Activated L2 Practitioner, Reflexive Performance Reset L2 Practitioner.

 Focus: Beginner to Pro Athlete

-Jimmy Sosinski has been involved with competitive running for over 20 years now from High School, through college as an athlete on scholarship, from marathon running to triathlon.
-Jimmy grew up as a long distance sprinter then transitioned to long distance running in 2009 and triathlon starting in 2010.
-Jimmy has completed the Marine Corps Marathon in 2009, 2010, and 2015, where he qualified for the Boston Marathon in 2012 and 2017..
-In 2017, after overcoming injury and a 6 week hiatus that spring from running, Jimmy competed in the Boston Marathon with a PR of 2:49.
+Jimmy Sosinski has been involved with competitive running for over 20 years now from high school through college as an athlete on scholarship, from marathon running to triathlon.
+Jimmy grew up as a long-distance sprinter then transitioned to long distance running in 2009 and triathlon starting in 2010.
+Jimmy has completed the Marine Corps Marathon in 2009, 2010, and 2015, where he qualified for the Boston Marathon in 2012 and 2017.
+In 2017, after overcoming injury and a 6-week hiatus that sprang from running, Jimmy competed in the Boston Marathon with a PR of 2:49.

 Jimmy began his triathlon career in 2010 at the Nation’s Triathlon and completed his first Ironman 70.3 in 2011, and his first Ironman at Lake Placid in 2012.
 Jimmy has completed 2 to 3 Ironman 70.3’s every year since 2011, and has competed at the Ironman 70.3 World Championships in Mont Tremblant in 2014 and Chattanooga in 2017.